rocket-pool/RPIPs/RPIPs/rpip-saturn_2_meta.md

 This informational RPIP provides an introduction and overview of the Saturn 2 upgrade and its likely contents.

 Saturn 2 is the second major phase of the tokenomics-driven roadmap, originally outlined in RPIP-49, and follows the Saturn 1 upgrade.
-Whereas Saturn 1 focused on deploying megapools, the first stage of Universal Adjustable Revenue Split (UARS) and other supporting mechanics, Saturn 2 is centered on three broad themes: protocol-level rETH liquidity, protection of rETH from underperforming validators, and adjusting economics.
+Whereas Saturn 1 focused on deploying megapools, the first stage of Universal Adjustable Revenue Split (UARS) and other supporting mechanics, Saturn 2 is centered on three broad themes: protocol-level rETH liquidity, protection of rETH from underperforming validators, and adjusting protocol economics.
 It also includes some governance improvements.

 This RPIP briefly describes the RPIPs that are planned or considered for inclusion in Saturn 2 and how they fit together.
 It also explains which components originally earmarked for Saturn 2 in RPIP-49 have been deferred, and why the pDAO’s position on them has evolved.

-This RPIP represents the current state of an ongoing effort, and the final contents of the Saturn 2 upgrade may differ from the set described here based on team and community feedback and governance decisions.
+This RPIP represents the current state of an ongoing effort, and the final contents of the Saturn 2 upgrade are for the pDAO to decide and may differ from the set described here.

 ## Overview